norashipp/DSFP_repo/my_package/docs/index.rst

 Welcome to my_package's documentation!
 ======================================

 This is a super cool package that does lots of things.
-It's features include:
+Its features include:

     * Numerical operations on the numbers 12 and 15.